nbp/holyjit/README.md

 issues, and is a price which is frequently paid to have better performance results.

 HolyJit is made to remove this trade-off!
-Simplicity and Security should no longer be exchanged for Performance reasons.
+Simplicity and security should no longer be sacrificed for performance reasons.

 # HolyJit